MitchelCardona28/prueba-tecnica-Brandon/README.md

 ## Instructions for running database migration

-**IMPORTANT:** The next commands must be executed on root project directory.
+**IMPORTANT:** The next commands must be executed on prueba project directory.

 1. Start database: